Appeon/SnapObjects-Example/README.md

    The project is structured as follows.

    ```
-   |—— Appeon.SqlModelMapperDemo		Implemented with SqlModelMapper from SnapObjects.Data
+   |—— SnapObjects-Example		Implemented with SqlModelMapper from SnapObjects.Data
        |—— Appeon.SqlModelMapperDemo.SqlServer      For working with SQL Server
        |—— Appeon.SqlModelMapperDemo.Oracle         For working with Oracle
        |—— Appeon.SqlModelMapperDemo.SQLAnywhere    For working with SQL Anywhere